Public engagement funding

 The MRC Festival Open Award is available to all MRC-funded researchers and support staff, including individual MRC-grant holders, participating in the MRC Festival of Medical Research 2018.

-To apply, please submit your application by Wednesday 31 January 2018 using Bristol Online Survey (hyperlink will be added when call open).
+To apply, please submit your application by Wednesday 31 January 2018 using the Open Award application form.

 Alexander Fleming Dissemination Scheme awards by the Medical Research Foundation (MRF)